ilyes01/finalProject/TechZone/README.md

 Admin dashboard with the ability to add, edit, and delete products Messaging system for users to send messages to admins Google Maps integration to display store location
-User profile page where users can edit their information

 ## Technologies Used:
 MongoDB: a NoSQL database used to store product and user information.